PhilippeMarcMeyer/Uploading/README.md

 # Uploading
-Uploading several fichier xith js and c#
+Uploading several fichier with js and c#